zencart/documentation/content/user/upgrading/detailed_upgrading.md

 - Install updated versions of plugins.
 This includes unzipping and moving the updated files into their respective directories, and doing any installation/upgrade steps their documentation mentions.
 If database updates are required too, do them. <br>
 **Also make detailed notes of these steps you take so you can re-do them on your live store when it comes time to do the real upgrade with real data.**
 Also read the plugin's upgrade documentation to note whether it says that some "old" files (from older versions of the plugin) are no longer needed.
-Be sure that you don't accidentally copy those old files from the old `store` dir into the `store_new`!
+Be sure that you don't accidentally copy those old files from the old `old_store` dir into the `new_store`!
 You will want to be sure to make note of these specific files so that you can double-check the live server later after the upgrade is done to make sure you delete the necessary files there too.

 - For any plugins/addons you are no longer using, do any uninstall instructions associated with them, including removing their files and removing any database components.
 If some of this can be done to your "live" site before actually going "live" then sometimes this makes the go-live step simpler.

 # 3\.
 Testing

 **Note:** As an alternative, rather than testing on your server, you can [set up a local development environment](/user/running/local_testing/) and test there.
 This is particularly important if your old cart version uses a PHP version that's older than the minimum version required by the new Zen Cart version.
-In this case, you won't be able to run old and new side by side on the same server.